EUSR CAT2 safe digging training with vacuum excavation and hand-dig demonstration

 Beyond the Minimum Specification

-Sygma content goes above and beyond the EUS CAT2 minimum spec.
+Sygma content goes above and beyond the EUSR CAT2 minimum spec.
 Practical assessment in real site conditions.

 Pairs with CAT1

 If your team locates and digs, they need both.
-EUS CAT2 covers safe excavation hazards, protecting exposed services, and occupational health.
+EUSR CAT2 covers safe excavation hazards, protecting exposed services, and occupational health.

 Specialist Trainers